2024 Hong Kong trade office spy case: Prior events

 Cheuk, Wai, Trickett, along with private investigators and personnel from YearShine Investment Limited, conducted a surveillance operation at Kwong's UK home in late January.
 Financial records obtained by prosecutors show that Wai received a payment of £16,170 from the London HKETO after the January operation, and transferred £1,170 to Trickett on the same day with a note of "SV", believed to be "surveillance".

 Three months later, Cheuk departed for London to conduct surveillance against Kwong again.
 On 23 April, Cheuk transferred £5,500 to Wai prior to the surveillance job at Kwong's residence.
 On 30 April, Trickett, accompanied by Wai and Cheuk, posed as a maintenance worker and knocked on Kwong's door, but no one responded.
 The duo returned the next night, and Trickett attempted to deceive an entrance into Kwong's residence by pouring water through the door gap to feign a leakage.
 He is also shown operating a snake camera to look under the door.
 The whole process was under Yuen's supervision through Wai's WhatsApp.
 Kwong then called the police over the harassment.
 Police arrested the three men at 11pm, during which Wai threw a fake police superintendent's warrant card away while Trickett attempted to hide his phone in the underwear.
-According to the police statement on 15 May, the anti-terrorism officers arrested 8 men and 1 woman on 1 May.